dorukolcmener/FOPatikaWebDB-Assignments/README.md

 ## Usage

-If you want to review my repo locally, please clone it first.
+If you want to review my repository locally, please clone it first.

 ```
 git clone https://github.com/dorukolcmener/FOPatikaWebDB-Assignments.git
 ```

-After downloading the reposity, please open the folder with your favourite IDE.
+After downloading the repository, open it with your favourite IDE.

 ```
 cd FOPatikaWebDB-Assignments